 What Others Are Saying

-Most people that own this knife love it, as evidenced by the mostly 4 and 5-star reviews it receives on Amazon.
+Most people that own this knife love it, as evidenced by the mostly four and 5-star reviews it receives on Amazon.
 They love how it’s comfortable, lightweight, and balanced.
-The design is unique and intriguing which evokes questions and compliments from guests while entertaining.
+The design is unique and intriguing, which evokes questions and compliments from guests while entertaining.
 Most of all, they love its durability.

-When researching the downsides of this knife, I found three common complaints; it doesn’t retain its sharp edge, the handle it too small, and it feels too lightweight.
+When researching the downsides of this knife, I found three common complaints; it doesn’t retain its sharp edge, the handle is too small, and it feels too lightweight.
 All three of these complaints are valid.
 Since the steel is softer than most knives, it won’t stay sharp for as long.
-Its handle is at least a half inch shorter than most 7-inch chef’s knives and its considerably lighter than most knives its size.
+Its handle is at least a half-inch shorter than most 7-inch chef’s knives, and it’s considerably lighter than most knives its size.

 None of these characteristics are deal breakers for me, but they’re important to know as you compare your options.